5Hyeons/noise_detector/README.md

     output_path = 'output_csv_path_what_you_want'
     device = 'cuda'
     ```
+    * data_path : Directory containing audio files
+    * output_path : File path to save
+    * device : If you want to run on CPU, set 'cpu'

 * Auto labeling whether It is noisy or not
     ```python
     noise_detector.predict(data_path=data_path, output_path=output_path, device=device)